Myth Buster: Flu Edition

 Who should NOT get the flu shot?

 - You had a severe reaction to a previous flu vaccine.
 If you have ever experienced generalized hives, significant swelling, chest tightness, or shortness of breath after receiving the flu shot then you should consult an allergist before receiving the vaccine (CDC, 2018).
-The Allergy and Asthma Centers offer influenza vaccine testing and administration in office.
+The Premier Allergists offer influenza vaccine testing and administration in office.
 You can rest assured that you will be closely monitored for any adverse reactions while protecting yourself against the flu.

 Who SHOULD get the flu shot?